tokenfactor/tokenfactor.github.io/index.md

 # Hello
 My name is Lovely-Frances Domingo.
 I am an information security/information assurance consultant, formerly an educator and technology programs coordinator for a local community center in Seattle.
-I am an alumna of University of Washington (BA English, minor in History; MS Information Management) where I was an International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019) and a Collaborative Project Scholar for the UW Center for Communication, Difference and Equity (CCDE).
+I have my MS in Information Management (UW iSchool) and BA in English, minor in History from the University of Washington.
+I was affiliated with the International Policy Institute (IPI) Cybersecurity Fellow at the UW Jackson School of International Studies (2018-2019), the UW Center for Communication, Difference and Equity (CCDE) as a Collaborative Project Scholar (2017-2018), and ISACA Student Chapter - UW (2018-2019).

-Starting fall 2021, I'm starting my PhD at [TBA]. :)
+In fall 2021, I'm starting my PhD in Information Studies at the University of Maryland, College Park. :)

 # Research
 I’m interested in the intersections among emerging technologies, systems & infrastructures, information security, and urban resilience.
 I look at initiatives meant to develop and build urban resilience – the capacity of cities to withstand various types of disruptions caused by rapid urbanization and disasters (financial, cyber warfare, climate change, etc).
-I examine the role of power, economics, politics, and culture, and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations across the globe.
+I am particularly interested in examining the role of power, politics, and culture that play into technology adoption to understand potential harms and vulnerabilities and the impact of tech adoption/tech-emboldened city initiatives on vulnerable populations across the globe.

 See also: information security, risk, privacy, digital equity, urban planning, ‘smart’ cities initiatives, ubiquitous computing, critical infrastructure, ICT4D